sps1112/sps1112.github.io/_posts/2021-04-6-ShaderLibrary.md

 </pre>
 </div>

-- A wood shader using octave for distoring the grooves.
+- A wood shader using octave noise for distorting the grooves.
 Cyclic loops of increasing radii are rendered, their width and distance is altered and distorition is applied by applying octave noise.

 <img class="article-screenshot" src="/assets/projects/shader1.png" alt=""/>